Oualidlaib/Recipe-Traffic/README.md

 # Recipe Traffic Prediction Report

-A data science project to predict whether a recipe would bring high traffic to the homepage, using logistic regression and various transformations.
+A data science project to predict whether a recipe would bring high traffic to the homepage, using predictve model.
 ## Data Validation and Cleaning
 ## The dataset
 This data set has 947 rows, 8 columns.
 I have validated all variables and some changes I've made after validation :